samueljseay/recaptcha/README.md

 ### Verify API

-Recaptcha provides the `verify/2` method, that can be used like this:
+Recaptcha provides the `verify/2` method.
+Below is an example using a Phoenix controller action:

 ```elixir
   def create(conn, params) do